willhowes/makers_portfolio_and_notes/week_8_9.md

 * in erb files use ```<%= some_ruby_code %>``` if we are outputting something or ```<% some_ruby_code %>``` if no output is being rendered.
 Use ```<%# some_ruby_comment %>``` for commenting.

-* In terms of having a class in Rails, when you set up the model, the class's attributes are determined by the rows that are in that class's databases.
+* In terms of having a class in Rails, when you set up the model, the class's attributes are determined by the columns that are in that class's databases.

 * To set the routes you need to generate a controller for that model, e.g. ```rails generate controller Posts```.
 This will create a controller class for this model that inherits from the ApplicationController.
 In this new class you need to define the CRUD routes, e.g:
 ```